JoeStrout/InversionInstitute/ROADMAP.md

 - add fade in/out when transitioning to/from cut scenes

 ### Simulator
-- two coupled not-gates initially oscillate, until some external input (or mouse click) sets one of them; they are balanced in an unstable state because of the perfectly regular update pattern we use.
-Need to find some way to break that symmetry.

 ### Title Screen
-- add an Options panel that lets you change your name and pronouns
+- add an Options panel that lets you change your name and pronouns, and maybe audio settings

 ### General
 - prepare additional fonts (small, italic, etc.) as needed